WeiBridged/NodeGoerliMerge/README.md

 eth.syncing.highestBlock - eth.syncing.currentBlock
 ```

-## Stake on Goerli as Ethereum Validator (requires 32 ETH on Goerli)
+## Run Validator on Goerli

 🚨 You must be running the EL (Geth) and CL (Prysm) nodes as shown above to have your validator synced. 🚨

 Create and deposit validator key data:

-⚠️ Do this with your internet off to hide your validator seed phrase ⚠️
+🚨 Do this with your internet off to hide your validator seed phrase. 🚨
+🚨 Make sure you have 32 ETH and you check the address you are depositing to with your validator seed phrase written down. 🚨

 https://goerli.launchpad.ethereum.org/en/